-The COVID-19 virus has rapidly escalated from a localized health emergency to a global pandemic at an unprecedented speed, with a global footprint expanding at an exponential rate.
-Measures taken jurisdictions, have been considering, or have already announced a range of fiscal and monetary policy measures to deal with the economic impact of the crisis.
+The COVID-19 virus has rapidly escalated from a localized health emergency to a global pandemic at an unprecedented speed, with a global footprint expanding at an exponential rate.2 Measures taken by public health authorities to prevent further spread of the virus have had an economic impact with potentially serious consequences, rivalling or even exceeding the Great Depression.
+Governments around the world, including many BRI jurisdictions, have been considering, or have already announced a range of fiscal and monetary policy measures to deal with the economic impact of the crisis.

-This paper was originally published in Tax Notes International on 11 May 2020 and there are some deletions in the original paper, the Belt and Road Initiative Tax Journal has exclusive right to publish it outside the USA.
+1 This paper was originally published in Tax Notes International on 11 May 2020 and there are some deletions in the original paper, the Belt and Road Initiative Tax Journal has exclusive right to publish it outside the USA.

-As of 20 April 2020, there were more than 2,470,000 confirmed cases and 170,000+ fatalities, and the virus has spread to over 200 countries.
+2 As of 20 April 2020, there were more than 2,470,000 confirmed cases and 170,000+ fatalities, and the virus has spread to over 200 countries.